 As a marketing tool, blue follows a pattern designed to attract customers.
 This pattern can be traced in three steps:

 A blue website wants its viewers to feel welcome.
 They are stepping into a friendly environment that is not intimidating or boring.

 With the primary color of a website being blue, the website is thus designed to whisper to the customer, “Look how reliable I am.
 I am safe as well as both light-hearted and professional.
 I am comfortable.
 Look at me.”

 Now that the color has done what it was designed to do, it can now take a few steps back to allow the reader to become completely enveloped in the information they are receiving.

 How often do you pay attention to the blue borders of your Facebook window or the sidebars of Microsoft Office?
 Exactly.

 How to Use Blue For Your Website

-Like mentioned above in using blue as a marketing tool, you want the blue on your website to disappear into the background.
+As mentioned above, when it comes to using blue as a marketing tool, you want the blue on your website to disappear into the background.
 A dominant blue homepage can look awesome, but you don't want to use it on every page.

-A white background looks super clean and simple on a page with a lot of content, so include your blue in dominant fonts and accent designs to be cohesive but not over-blue.
+A white background looks super clean and simple on a page with a lot of content, so include your blue in dominant fonts and accent designs to be cohesive but not overly blue.